darksworm/aerospace-scratchpad/README.md

 This extension uses IPC (Inter-Process Communication) to communicate directly with the AeroSpace Unix socket, just like the built-in AeroSpace CLI.
 By avoiding repeated process spawning, this approach offers lower latency and better efficiency, specially when one have to query AeroSpace many time.

 See: https://github.com/cristianoliveira/aerospace-ipc

+### Benchmarks

+Comparing with a script that does the same this extension runs runs *~150ms* faster.
+See: `scripts/benchmarks.sh` for details, and you can run it yourself.

 ## License